 Most schools will have one or two stations with questions about why you want to go into medicine or what you have done to prepare yourself for a career in medicine.
 You can always expect to encounter these types of questions in any kind of interview.

-At the debate stations, you will be given a topic and instructions on whether you will be arguing for or against the topic assigned.
+At the ethical question stations, you will be given a topic and instructions.
 Often you will be given some time to prepare and a time limit to present your argument.
-At the end, you will need to provide feedback on the other student’s response.
+Any taboo topic in medicine can be used for these stations.
+Expect questions on topics like organ donation, stem cell research, the legalization of marijuana, and others.

 The actors who participate in the stations will often present you with a fake situation in which you have to respond to their distress, anger, grief, or other strong emotions.
 The evaluator wants to see how many strategies you have in relating to others and resolving conflicts of any nature.
 These stations give you a chance to demonstrate how you think on your feet.